Spriggan Mark 2: Re-Terraform Project: Reception

 Spriggan Mark 2: Re-Terraform Project garnered generally favorable reception from critics, most of which reviewed it as an import title during its initial release.
 Readers of PC Engine Fan voted to give the game a 22.42 out of 30 score, ranking among PC Engine titles at the number 132 spot in a 1993 public poll.
 Consoles +'s François Hermellin praised the anime-style introduction, sprite animations, CD-quality soundtrack and overall ideas, but noted its change to a horizontal-scrolling shooter when compared to the original Spriggan, expressing that it may be a little too hard and not innovative enough for players.
 Génération 4 commended the visuals, audio and animations but compared it unfavorably with Syd Mead's Terraforming due to being simple and less action-packed.
 They also felt it was not addictive as the first entry.

 Joystick's Jean-Marc Demoly and Joypad's Jean-François Morisse both compared Spriggan Mark 2 with Side Arms Hyper Dyne and Gate of Thunder, giving positive remarks to the graphics, controls and sound.
 Player One's Olivier "Iggy" Scamps shared similar thoughts as previous reviewers regarding the game's audiovisual presentation, lending positive ratings to its fun factor and longevity but noted the overall difficulty.
 German publication Video Games criticized the in-game intermissions, stating that it interrupts gameplay constantly.
 GameFan's four reviewers disagreed about this aspect of the game's plot, with both Dave Halverson and Brody regarding it as one of the best shooters on the PC Engine Super CD-ROM².
 In contrast, Play Time found the sequel inferior compared to its predecessor.
-Hardcore Gaming 101's Kurt Kalata labeled it as an attractive shooter, highlighting the parallax scrolling, background effects and music.
-However, Kalata noted that its story will be lost on non-Japanese speakers and opined that "the open levels and huge life meter make the game feel a little unpolished".
+Hardcore Gaming 101's Kurt Kalata labeled it as an attractive shooter, highlighting the parallax scrolling, background effects and music, but noted that its story will be lost on non-Japanese speakers and opined that "the open levels and huge life meter make the game feel a little unpolished".